MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 ## Step 5.
 Reconfigure clients to use Azure Information Protection

-For Windows computers that use Office 2016:
+For Windows computers that use Office 2016 click-to-run desktop apps:

 - You can reconfigure these clients to use Azure Information Protection by using DNS redirection.
-This is the preferred method for client migration because it is the simplest, but it is restricted to Office 2016 (or later).
+This is the preferred method for client migration because it is the simplest, but it is restricted to Office 2016 (or later) click-to-run desktop apps for Windows computers.

     This method requires you to create a new SRV record, and set an NTFS deny permission for users on the AD RMS publishing endpoint.